• Skip to primary navigation

 Essential VPN features to consider

-Over the past 15 years that I’ve been using a Virtual Private Network, or “VPN”, to access the internet, I’ve come to understand the ins and outs of the industry.
+Over the past 15 years that I’ve been using a Virtual Private Network, or “VPN”, to encrypt my internet connection, I’ve come to understand the ins and outs of the industry.

 As with much of the personal security industry, a lot of the marketing unfortunately feeds on our fears, which results in hyping features that may or may not actually be useful.